ProlificsPanther/DockerPanther/README.md

  # How to use docker-panther-trial

-You should have a valid Panther license on the host machine.
-Please contact support@prolifics.com for a temporary license.
+Before you create a  Panther Container, you must have a valid Panther license on the host machine.
+Just contact support@prolifics.com for a temporary license.
 Your Docker Container must be able to access that license file.
 Instructions provided below

 ### Panther on Docker Desktop for Windows

 **Prerequisites:** Install Docker Desktop with WSL(Installed with Docker Desktop) on Windows 10.
 Please follow the link to setup [Docker Desktop](https://docs.docker.com/desktop/windows/install/)

-Step-1: Open a Command Prompt or a Windows PowerShell to pull the docker-panther-trial image.
+Step-1: Open a Command Prompt or a Windows PowerShell to pull the Panther image.
 Use the  command:
  `docker pull prolificspanther/docker-panther-trial`

-Step-2: Open your Docker Desktop application and the docker-panther-trial  should appear in the image section.
+Step-2: Open your Docker Desktop application and select "Images" on the left panel.
+You will see the 'prolificspanther/docker-panther-trial' .

-Step-3: To create and run a container, choose the image click the "Run" button.
+Step-3: To create and run a Panther container, choose the image and click the "Run" button.
 A configuration dialogue box will open.

-Step-4: Enter values in the name section(Container name) as well as a local host port to run Panther Web on host machine.
+Step-4: Enter proper values in fields.  . , similar to how  it pprear in the name section(Container name) as well as a local host port to run Panther Web on host machine.
+Host Path: Path containing your Panther license file Container Path:Must be set to  /Apps/ProlificsContainer/PantherTest/License

 <image>

-Step-5: In the volume section of the Dialogue box, share a host directory with a Container by sharing a path of the local directory in host path field.
-Enter the patch to the valid Panther license file on host machine and share location(/Apps/ProlificsContainer/PantherTest/License) to get the directory inside a container in Container path field.

-Step-6: Click  on Run button configuration dialogue box.
-It will create and start your container.
-It should show your container with status running in container section.
+Step-5: Click  on Run button  and your Panther Container will create and start.
+It will appear  in the Container section.

-Step-7: Select running  container and click on CLI option.
-It will open a CLI terminal terminal to run Panther in character mode.
+Step-7: Select the  running container and select "OPEN IN BROWSER".
+Your Windows brower will open and TomCat Apaches Dashboard will appear.Append "/PantherDemo/PantherDemo/login" in the URL.
+Panther Web has not servered  up  your sample Panther  login screen.

-Step-8: Set the license file using command `export LM_LICENSE_FILE=/Apps/ProlificsContainer/prlstdwb553.07/licenses/license.dat`
+Step-8: To execute the Panther Editor Set the license file using command `export LM_LICENSE_FILE=/Apps/ProlificsContainer/prlstdwb553.07/licenses/license.dat`

 Step-9: To run prodev enter command> prodev on CLI terminal and to run prorun with sample app by enter the command>prorun mgmt(Name of panther screen).

-Step-:10- To run sample pantherweb application on host browser.
-Click on "Open in browser". it will redirect to windows default browser.
-Add URL /PantherDemo/PantherDemo/login.

 ### Panther Character mode